ePages-de/epages-docs/_posts/2015-09-28-service-discovery.md

 authors: ["Dirk Jablonski"]
 ---

-As ePages is heading for a new, microservice-based architecture, new challenges arise.
+As ePages heads towards a new microservice-based architecture, new challenges arise.
 In this kind of architecture, there are a lot of services, which are usually deployed redundantly for high availability.
 But from a client perspective, all these service instances should be transparent.
 The client should not need to care about multiple instances of a service, their different locations on the network or if they are operational, down for maintenance or in a failure state.
 A client should only need to deal with a single address of the service.

 The solution to this challenge is *Service Discovery*.
 It is the means by which any service is able to find other services without the need to know about the actual location or other details.
 In our solution, Service Discovery means that you only need to know a generic URI to communicate with other REST-based services (or even some infrastructure components like message brokers).